peter-power-594/WordpressMarkupMarkdown/README.md

 Issues are not enabled, only sharing the source code.

-Please use the Wordpress community forum to get help:
+Need help?
+Ask me and share the community with the Wordpress forum:
 https://wordpress.org/support/plugin/markup-markdown/

 Business or commercial use?
 Request professional support here: